m5stack/m5-docs/docs/en/hat/hat-env.md

 ## Description

 **ENV HAT**  It is able to detect the temperature, humidity, air pressure and magnetic field.
-This product relates via I2C protocol which allows you to obtain 4 types of environment data thru just 2pins, together with the tiny body, makes it a powerful application for envitonment data collecting.
+This product relates via I2C protocol which allows you to obtain 4 types of environment data thru just 2 pins, together with the tiny body, makes it a powerful application for envitonment data collecting.

 ## Product Features